 "I can tell you that losing a child to HIV is the worst thing a mother can go through.
 When I lost Nomthunzi, I cried for a long time.
 Then I decided to stand up and try to make a difference."

-But then, thanks to the work of so many, there was finally a way to stop the transmission of HIV from a mother to her child.
-And then antiretroviral treatment and PMTCT came to South Africa.
-There is nothing a mother wouldn’t do to protect her baby.
-And now that women with HIV knew that there was hope, there was finally a real reason to stand up, fight the terrible stigma, come forward, and be tested.
+But then, thanks to the work of so many, including EGPAF and other partners, there was a way to stop transmission of HIV from mother to child.
+Antiretroviral treatment and prevention of mother-to-child transmission of HIV (PMTCT) services came to South Africa.
+Women with HIV began to learn that there was hope that children could be born free of HIV.

 Today, Florence is happily re-married and the mother of two beautiful young boys, Alex and Kulani, both healthy and HIV-negative.
 She is completing her undergraduate degree at the University of Witswatersrand and in addition to her role as an EGPAF Ambassador, Florence is an HIV educator, spokesperson and programs consultant.
 Florence travels around the world sharing her story with world leaders and the Global HIV/AIDS community, most recently spoke at a Gala hosted by UNAIDS in Geneva to support efforts to end AIDS in children worldwide.

 As a healthy and active EGPAF Ambassador of EGPAF, Florence considers it her life’s work to give a voice to the hundreds of thousands of people who, like her, are living with HIV and contribute to change in her contribution to fighting HIV and AIDS